Year 10 Subject Selection 2022

 Having considered the previous sections and your completed “Senior School Subject Selection Planner” in the 2022 Year 10 Information Booklet, discuss the following with your Pastoral Care teacher or Subject Selection Facilitator.

 Subject Selection Interviews

 After your discussion with your subject selection teachers you may need to gather more information.
 Visit or email relevant teachers if you require more clarification.
 You and your parents may also want to arrange a subject selection interview.
-These interviews will be conducted via MSTeams.
-You will be emailed instructions on how to book an interview.

-Submission of proposed 2021 Year 10 studies
+Proposed Year 10 studies

 It is not always possible to give every Year 10 student all of his preferred elective choices.
-Student numbers, staffing, timetabling and facilities will all impact on the subjects which will run in 2021.
+Student numbers, staffing, timetabling and facilities will all impact on the subjects which will run in 2022.